7 of the best Tokyo Winter Illuminations

 Shibuya - Ao no Dokutsu one of the Tokyo winter illuminations with blue LED string lights wrapped on trees.

 The event takes place Dec.
-1 – Dec 25. daily from 3 pm to 9 pm.
+4 – Dec 25 daily from 5 pm to 10 pm.

 Location: Shibuya Koen Dori Street – Yoyogi-Hachiman or Harajuku Station

-Experience Tokyo Winter Illuminations with Go!
+Experience Tokyo winter illuminations with Go!
 Go!
 Nihon

 To read more about all the winter activities to do in Japan, check out our main article on winter in Japan.
+To learn more about life in Japan, Japanese culture, and other activities, check out our blog.

 Share this article